 Last but not least, one of the most annoying problems of them all – plugging your monitor into the wrong display output.
 When this happens, your PC will fire up like normal and everything will whirr and buzz to life… Everything except your monitor which will likely only display something semi-depressing like “No Source Signal”.

 Before you panic, double check where your monitor is plugged in.
 Is it connected to your motherboard’s rear I/O panel?
-If it is, you want to unplug that and then move the connection down a few inches to your graphics card instead (assuming you have one).
+If it is, you want to unplug it and then move the connection down a few inches to your graphics card instead (assuming you have one).

 If it’s already plugged into your graphics card, check that the card itself has power.
 Plugged in?
 Check that the connection is fully plugged in on the PSU end.
 That’s in too?
 Is your card seated fully?
 Did it click into place like your RAM did?
 If it is AND your graphics card is not powering on while everything else is, it’s possible that your card is faulty.